+Michal Maimaran is a visiting assistant professor at the Marketing Department, Kellogg School of Management, Northwestern University, Evanston, IL, 60208 (mmaimaran@kellogg.northwestern.edu).
+Ayelet Fishbach is the Jeffrey Breakenridge Keller Professor of Behavioral Science and Marketing, Booth School of Business, University of Chicago, 5807 S. Woodlawn Ave., Chicago, IL 60637 (ayelet.fishbach@chicagobooth.edu).
+The authors would like to thank the children of the McGaw YMCA Children's Center, Evanston, Illinois, for participating in the research, and the staff of the daycare for their help and support.
+The authors would also like to thank Esta Denton, Jill Burnstine and Kaitlyn Lannan for their help in collecting the data, and the editor, the associate editor, and the reviewers for their valuable input.
+This research was supported by an internal funding from Northwestern University to Michal Maimaran and by a grant from the Templeton Foundation to Ayelet Fishbach.
 Marketers, educators, and caregivers often refer to instrumental benefits to convince preschoolers to eat (e.g., "this food will make you strong").
 We propose that preschoolers infer that if food is instrumental to achieve a goal, it is less tasty, and therefore they consume less of it.
-Accordingly, preschoolers (3-5.5 years old) rated crackers as less tasty and consumed fewer of them when the crackers were presented as instrumental to achieve a health goal (studies 1-2).
+Accordingly, we find that preschoolers (3-5.5 years old) rated crackers as less tasty and consumed fewer of them when the crackers were presented as instrumental to achieve a health goal (studies 1-2).
 In addition, preschoolers consumed fewer carrots and crackers when these were presented as instrumental to knowing how to read (study 3) and count (studies 4-5).
 This research supports an inference account for the negative impact of certain persuasive messages on consumption: preschoolers who are exposed to one association (e.g., between eating carrots and intellectual performance) infer another association (e.g., between carrots and taste) must be weaker.
 If you told a three year old she should try a certain dish because it will make her smart, would she conclude it must not taste very good?
 If you told her a certain food will make her strong, would she conclude it is less tasty?
-And what if you told her the food is tasty?
 In this research we ask what children, as young as three years old, learn from persuasive messages about food, and how these messages affect their consumption and enjoyment of food.